xrettle/WFGY/ProblemMap/Atlas/atlas-v1-integrated-handoff.md

 ---

-## 6. Current interpretation of maturity
+## 6. Current interpretation of maturity 🌱

 The correct maturity reading is:

-> The main body is complete.
+> the main body is complete
-> The first formal version is frozen.
+> the first formal version is frozen
-> The remaining work is not core construction, but disciplined growth.
+> the remaining work is not core construction, but disciplined growth

 This is very different from saying:

-- “the atlas is unfinished”
+- “the Atlas is unfinished”
 - “the core still needs redesign”
 - “the mother structure is unstable”